 Welcome to my collection of short stories!
 These are centered around the trials, thought processes, and musings of Sentinel Dahlyna Stardancer, a traditional night elf huntress, during the Blood War.
 You may remember my two stories from the old forums; I have compiled them all here for you.
-The same thread is also in the Wyrmrest Accord section.
+The same thread is also in the World’s End Tavern section.

-I am proud to announce a fourth addition!
-Another story is in the works — keep your Night Warrior eyes peeled.
+I am proud to announce a fifth short story!
+Two more are on the way — keep your Night Warrior eyes peeled.
 I hope you are enjoying Darkshore as I am.

 Thank you for the support, to all who have read my vignettes and responded kindly!
 You have my unwavering gratitude.
 For the kaldorei!

 Originally posted 8-17-18

 In the aftermath of Teldrassil, this short story portrays a militaristic standpoint of the long-term, devastating effects the War of the Thorns has on many kaldorei.
 I invite you to be privy to an inward moment of a night elf Sentinel grappling with that banshee’s massive and cruel genocide.
 I wrote this before delving into Elegy; sorry if there are any coincidental parallels!
 I have not cried so hard over a book in a long time.
 Enjoy my first-ever short story!

 Dahlyna settled down against one of Stormwind’s many white-washed walls.

 Too many, she thought sourly.
 To her, they felt cold, unfriendly, stifling.
 It would require adjusting.
 She felt ashamed for having a residence elsewhere when the majority of her kind had none.
 Her silver eyes drifted over the stones in somber silence before turning her gaze to the gloomy, overcast heavens.
 How often she had taken moments of respite in the park these past days when not performing drills, devising strategies, aiding the injured, or going to war.
 She had always been fond of solitude and introspection, but no solace was to be found there that day.